 Tech CFOs Discuss Banking Market Disruption and People Problems

 Chief financial officers (CFOs) in the technology sector met to discuss leading industry practices, trends and other topics of mutual interest in a virtual roundtable conducted under the Chatham House Rule.
 The agenda for this virtual exchange, hosted by Protiviti Managing Directors Gordon Tucker, Christopher Wright and Fran Maxwell, was created through a series of pre-interviews.
-Comments from the participating CFOs are summarized below.
+Comments from the participating CFOs are summarised below.

 - The recent disruptions in the banking sector and the possible impacts on businesses in the technology sector were top of mind among the participants.
-Several participating organizations disclosed that they did business with one of the banks that had abruptly gone into FDIC receivership.
+Several participating organisations disclosed that they did business with one of the banks that had abruptly gone into FDIC receivership.
 The CFOs, however, took various actions to avoid direct impacts, including promptly transferring funds out of troubled banks and setting up new accounts with institutions equipped to handle payroll integration quickly.

 - Going forward, the finance leaders are taking additional steps to secure their cash and loan arrangements with banks.
 These include opting for account structures that provide stronger fund protection, such as sweep accounts, diversifying banking relationships, revising loan agreements and purchasing products at the $250,000 insured cash deposit threshold at multiple banks.

-- According to one CFO, the prioritization of VC interests caused some banks to accept higher risk, which in turn led to portfolio companies’ rapid violation of credit lines as market conditions worsened.
+- According to one CFO, the prioritisation of VC interests caused some banks to accept higher risk, which in turn led to portfolio companies’ rapid violation of credit lines as market conditions worsened.
 Emerging tech companies are working to mitigate these issues, but some CFOs expect the effects of the banking market disruption to linger for the next several months.
 VC-heavy boards of directors are being proactive, directing finance leaders to take a more cautious approach with budgeting and investment.
 In at least one case, the board is recommending headcount reductions.

-- Interaction with auditors was discussed, given that several organizations have recently completed year-end audits or have imminent audit deadlines.
+- Interaction with auditors was discussed, given that several organisations have recently completed year-end audits or have imminent audit deadlines.
 For some companies, auditors have requested additional disclosures on risk exposure to address future situations.
 Some audit teams have informed company leaders that additional, specific subsequent event disclosures are still being considered.

 - In times like now, finance leaders should communicate with their employees effectively.
 During a recent tumultuous weekend of bank closures, one CFO said promptly issued companywide memos helped reassure employees that payroll would not be affected.
 The finance team provided department managers timely information in response to employee concerns.
 Several CFOs said that the proactive communication effort proved to be more impactful than managing the banking disruption matters themselves.